MateoLa/spree_sku/README.md

 Developed by VeroLa Srl.

 ## Installation
-In order to use this gem you need to install Spree and Spree Social Sales first.
+To use this gem you need to install Spree and Spree Social Sales first.

 Add this line to your application's Gemfile:<br/>